 With a great workflow in place, they welcome new members, send outreach emails to inactive users, and promote their fun arcade game, Form Invaders!

 This retail company maintains their reputation of being witty in their emails.

 Chubbies leverages their strong social presence in their newsletter, implementing user content and promotions to attract leads while still being funny.

 It’s still chock-full of information, just painted under humor and cheek.
 They do a great job of keeping their content relatable, attractive, and engaging.

-Airbnb has always done a great job of igniting a travel itch in their emails with breathtaking images of all the beautiful destinations they offer services in.
+Airbnb has always done a great job of igniting a travel itch in their emails with breathtaking images of all the beautiful destinations where they provide accommodations.

-Their emails provide targeted location offers based on a user’s past search history with subtle CTAs that don’t feel all that pushy.
-It’s a curated touch that subscribers enjoy, whether they had been planning a trip at the time or not.
+Their emails provide targeted location offers based on a user’s past search history, with subtle CTAs that don’t feel all that pushy.
+It’s a curated touch that subscribers enjoy, regardless of whether they had been planning a tript.

 Duolingo is known for being on top of their game when it comes to marketing and user retention.